MrSpeedy68/MoviesApp/README.txt

 3. Added another TMDB endpoint of credits and extracted movie crew and the movie cast and added the following details to the movie details page.

+4.Added another TMDB endpoint for similar movies which takes the current movies id and runs a fetch for similar movies and displays them.

+5.Added another TMDB endpoint for movie providers.
+In the movie details it will display where the movie can be purchased if its available in Ireland.